 Free drinking water will be available at all bars and we are installing more taps across the site to make it easier for you to refill.

-In 2016 we introduced reusable glasses in our bars and now all drinks purchased in our bars will be poured in reusable plastic glasses.
+In 2016 we introduced reusable glasses and now all drinks purchased in our bars will be poured in reusable plastic glasses.

 You’ll be asked for a £1 deposit when you buy your first drink.
 This is to encourage you to return your glasses to ensure they can be reused.
 When you bring your glass back, you can either get a new drink, or your deposit back.

-We estimate that in just one year, this will save 20,000 disposable glasses going into the bins!
+We estimate that in just one year, this saves over 20,000 disposable glasses going into the bins!

-Ever wondered what happens after you drop your rubbish into one of the bins on site at Elderflower Fields?
+Ever wondered what happens after you drop your rubbish into one of the festival bins?

-We are continually looking for ways to reduce the amount of waste produced at the festival and to maximise how much is recycled of what we do produce.
+We are continually looking for ways to reduce the amount of waste produced at the festival and to maximise how much is recycled.
 If you have any ideas or suggestions, we’d love to hear from you!

 Travel Carbon Fund